 Prior to opening your HSA, you must be enrolled in an HSA-eligible health plan.
 When you're ready, opening and managing your HSA with Fidelity is fast and easy.
 You'll get information on investment choices, payment options, and ongoing support to help you build and manage your savings.
 For convenience, you can open a Fidelity HSA online.
-To begin, simply log into NetBenefits® at netbenefits.com/Travelers.
-From the homepage, click Open next to Health Savings Account.
-If you do not have access to NetBenefits, contact a Fidelity Representative at 800-544-3716 or 800-480-9980 for an application.
+To begin, simply log into NetBenefits® at Netbenefits.com.
+From the homepage, select Open next to Health Savings Account.
+If you do not have access to NetBenefits, contact a Fidelity Representative at 800-544-3716 or your benefits toll-free number for an application.